W3 Wine School

 Colombard

-Colombard is a blending grape in many wines.
+Colombard is a typical blending grape.

 Colombard Flavors